KellyBMota/KellyBMota/README.md

 - 👋 Hi, I’m @KellyBMota
-- 👀 I’m interested in computer engineering in general, web development and gaming development.
+- 👀 I’m interested in computer engineering in general and web development.
-- 🌱 I’m currently learning machine learning and gaming development using Unreal Engine.
+- 🌱 I’m currently learning machine learning.
 - 📫 How to reach me: https://www.linkedin.com/in/kelly-mota-0bbb9014b/
 <!---
 KellyBMota/KellyBMota is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.